 How Psychological Erectile Dysfunction Works Physically

-Your penis is hydraulic system.
+Your penis is a hydraulic system.
 When the muscles around the arteries of your penis relax, more blood flows in.
 Simultaneously, muscles at the base of your penis contract, preventing blood from leaving the penis.
 Blood flows in faster than it flows out.
 You get an erection.

 Your nervous system has two modes: